brn/rxx/docs/basics/create_component.md

 That's all!

 Oh, forgot one thing,
-The last arguments of __comopnent__ function is component name,
+The last arguments of __comopnent__ function is component name.
-what is component name?
+What is component name?
 React component has name which named by __function.name__ or __displayName__ property.
 The __component__ function add displayName to your component to easy to debug.